 The command-line tools are installed as an integral component of the SMRT Link software.
-For installation details, see SMRT Link Software Installation (v10.2).
+For installation details, see SMRT Link software installation guide (v11.0).

-• To install only the command-line tools, use the --smrttools-only option with the installation command, whether for a new installation or an upgrade.
+- Note: SMRT Link v11.0 is for use with Sequel® II systems and Sequel IIe systems only. - To install only the command-line tools, use the --smrttools-only option with the installation command, whether for a new installation or an upgrade.
 Examples:

-smrtlink-.run --rootdir smrtlink --smrttools-only smrtlink-.run --rootdir smrtlink --smrttools-only --upgrade
+''' smrtlink-.run --rootdir smrtlink --smrttools-only smrtlink-.run --rootdir smrtlink --smrttools-only --upgrade '''

-Supported Chemistry
+Supported chemistry

-SMRT Link v10.2 supports all chemistry versions for Sequel[®] II Systems and chemistry v2.1 and later for Sequel Systems.
+SMRT Link v11.0 supports all chemistry versions for Sequel II systems.